 - Does the air feel warm or hot?

-- Does the temperature in the workplace fluctuate during a normal working day?
+- Does the workplace temperature fluctuate throughout the day?

-- Does the temperature in the workplace change a lot during hot or cold seasonal variations?
+- Does the temperature in the workplace vary significantly during hot or cold seasons?

-- Is there a heat source in the environment?
+- Are there any heat sources in the environment?

-- Is work rate moderate to intensive in warm or hot conditions?
+- Do employees engage in moderate to intensive work in warm or hot conditions?

 - Are employees sedentary in cool or cold environments?

-- Is PPE being worn that protects against chemicals, asbestos, flames, etc?
+- Are employees wearing PPE that provides protection against chemicals, asbestos, flames, etc.?

-- Can employees make individual alterations to their clothing in response to the thermal environment?
+- Can employees make adjustments to their clothing based on the thermal environment?

-- Do your employees think that there is a thermal comfort problem?
+- Do employees believe there is a thermal comfort issue?

-- Is cold or warm air blowing directly into the work space?
+- Is there direct exposure to cold or warm air in the workspace?

 Thermal Hazard Controls

-There are numerous factors to consider to minimise the risk of working in hot environments.
-Below are a range of occupational health and safety (OHS) controls that can be used to minimise the incidence of dehydration and heat stress at work:
+- Minimise the risks of working in hot environments, several occupational health and safety (OHS) controls can be implemented to reduce the occurrence of dehydration and heat stress:

-- Scheduling work not to be performed in the hottest part of the day
+- Schedule work to avoid the hottest parts of the day.

-- Removal or substitution of objects from the work environment that reflect and radiate heat
+- Eliminate or substitute objects that reflect and radiate heat.

 Engineering and Isolation

-- Use of fans and blowers to circulate air
+- Use fans and blowers to facilitate air circulation.

-- Use of ventilation systems to help air flow around workers
+- Install ventilation systems to enhance airflow around workers.

-- Use of barriers to help workers keep distance from heat sources
+- Utilise barriers to maintain a safe distance from heat sources.

-- Readily access to adequate water supply for all workers
+- Ensure easy access to an ample water supply for all workers.

-- Training of workers to detect the signs of dehydration and heat stress in themselves and co-workers
+- Train workers to recognize signs of dehydration and heat stress in themselves and colleagues.

 Personal Protective Equipment (PPE)

-- Use of evaporative cooling PPE products such as cooling neck ties and hard hat inserts
+- Employ cooling PPE products, such as evaporative cooling neck ties and hard hat inserts.